-The firm’s StartUp account is $3.95 a month initially (with the cost rising when you renew), and with that you get unlimited traffic, email accounts and databases, not to mention one-click installation of apps like WordPress.
+The firm’s StartUp account is $3.99 a month initially, and $14.99 for renewal.
+With that you get unlimited traffic, email accounts and databases, not to mention one-click installation of apps like WordPress.
 It also bundles features that rival firms often charge for as extras like daily backups or CDN capabilities (Cloudflare).

 Another nifty touch is the provider’s SuperCacher system which caches frequently-accessed data in RAM, aiming to improve site performance.
 This could certainly help busy websites.

 Not everything is rosy here, though – for example the basic account limits you to 10GB of web space.
 Also, website support via the company’s knowledgebase is a rather shoddy experience, but there are other avenues of tech support which perform much better.

 - Read our SiteGround review

 This is a premium outfit with a well-featured ‘Essentials’ plan which offers a great deal of functionality, and is ideal for those looking to host multiple websites (or those who want plenty of room to grow).

 With prices starting from as little as $1.99 per month for the shared hosting basic plan (via an offer at the time of writing), iPage gives you unlimited web space and bandwidth, unlimited email addresses, MySQL databases and even domains.

 Not only that, iPage incorporates some very smart extras like a drag-and-drop page builder, with a basic shared SSL certificate thrown in for good measure.
 This provider also offers good quality tech support via live chat and email (although other support avenues aren’t as strong).

 Performance levels seems solid, and this is certainly a web host to bear in mind for experienced users who are dealing with large numbers of sites.